EmoryMLIP/emory-reu-ret-website/content/projects/2022-mixed-precision/hhh.md

 <img src="img/interesting_case.png" alt="draw" width="300"/>
 </p>

 We go back to the algorithm again and print out calculation at each step.
 We notice that it is also getting overflow in a matrix-vector multiplication from the first iteration.
 However, interestingly, this overflow does not result in NaNs.
 Instead, it make the x in the first iteration underflows to zero!
+And later in the iteration, no overflow or underflow occurs and the algorithm runs until it reaches the maximum number allowed.
+We think this might be the reason for this wierd output picture.
+The algorithm does not capture any information about x in the first iteration.